ddarriba/jmodeltest2/README.md

 Download
 --------

+Check 'releases' section for the latest distributions.

-New distributions of jModelTest will be hosted in google drive: https://drive.google.com/folderview?id=0ByrkKOPtF_n_OUs3d0dNcnJPYXM#list
+New revisions of jModelTest will also be hosted in google drive: https://drive.google.com/folderview?id=0ByrkKOPtF_n_OUs3d0dNcnJPYXM#list

 --------
 NEWS!
 --------

+03/03/2016 - New revision fixed bug with equal taxa name prefixes.
+Fixed minor bugs.

 20/02/2015 - New revision Fixed minor bug in console version.
 NNI tree search operation was taken as default for ML starting tree, instead of BEST.